-10. Behavioral Welfare Economics
+10. Recasting Welfare Economics

-• Question for presentation (Q10): How can we conduct welfare analysis based on choices if choices do not necessarily reflect ''true'' preferences?
+• Question for presentation (Q10): How can we conduct welfare analysis based on choices if preferences are not stable, and thus choices do not necessarily reflect ''true'' preferences?

 Non-rational decisions, which do not reflect stable preferences, are a challenge for standard welfare economics (based on revealed preferences).
 Nevertheless, without presumptions about what good choices are, welfare analysis can be based only on observed choices.
 Does this imply that we - as economist - have to give up on welfare analysis in the age of behavioral economics?